What Are Trading Index Options?

 7. Cash Ratio

-A cash ratio tells you how much cash a company has on hand, relative to its total liabilities.
-Essentially, it tells you how easily a company could pay its liabilities with cash.
+A cash ratio tells you how much cash a company has on hand, relative to its total liabilities, and it’s considered a more conservative measure of liquidity than, say, the current or quick ratios.
+Essentially, it tells you the portion of liabilities the company could pay immediately with cash alone.

 Formula: